How did Sri Lanka get embroiled in an economic crisis?

 traditional professions like agriculture.
 Also, on the other hand,

 encouraging self-employment in traditional areas such as the handloom and batik industries, coconut-related industries, or spice production among the people who don’t have access to education or computers is important.
-Students and graduates in Sri Lanka can also consider freelancing as a new experience rather than seeking a government job. - Also, the Rajapaksa dynastic rule has to be got away with.
-As of now, 9 members of the clan are sitting at the top of the Sri Lankan politics
+Students and graduates in Sri Lanka can also consider freelancing as a new experience rather than seeking a government job.

 and they have their people sitting at nearly every important position like the prime minister, the president, the finance minister, the chief of staff, etc.